Joel Bwalya

-Joel Kangala Bwalya (born 24 October 1972) is a Zambian football coach and former player.
-He has been an assistant coach at Zanaco since January 2020.
+Joel Kangala Bwalya (born 24 October 1972) is a Zambian football coach and former player who has been the manager of Kafue Celtic since August 2021.

 Early and personal life

 Bwalya grew up in Mufulira with two older brothers who were both also footballers, Benjamin and Kalusha.

 He left school in the 10th grade to focus on a football career.

 Club career

 Bwalya played as a midfielder.
 He began his career with Mufulira Police in 1985, moving to Mufulira Wanderers in 1986, and becoming a first-team member in 1987.
 In 1988 he won the Independence Cup with Mufulira Wanderers.

 He later played in Belgium for Cercle Brugge, KRC Harelbeke and Zultse VV.
 When he moved to Belgium in 1991 with Cercle Brugge, rejecting the chance to sign for Swiss club Grasshoppers, he did so because his older brother Kalusha had previously played for the club.
 In 1994 he was loaned to KRC Harelbeke for two years.
-Whilst with KRC Harelbekehe was voted the best foreign player in Division One.
-KRC Harelbekehe wanted to make the loan permanent, but Bwalya returned to Cercle Brugge.
+Whilst with Harelbeke, Bwalya was voted the best foreign player in Division One.
+Harelbeke wanted to make the loan permanent, but Bwalya returned to Cercle Brugge.

 He finished his career back in Zambia with ZESCO United.